himeshagarwal70-design/MLPR_PROJECT/README.md

 ## 3. Integrity Measures (No-Loophole Pipeline)

-Financial data is famous for "Data Leakage"—where a model accidentally "cheats" by looking at the future.
+Financial data is famous for "Data Leakage" where a model accidentally "cheats" by looking at the future.
 This pipeline uses three strict protocols to ensure the results are honest and tradable:

 ### I. Cross-Fund Deduplication